peeyushsahu/sgRNA/README.md

 >       - **xyz.sam_final_df.tsv** (sam result file with mapped gene annotation and joined with TCGA FPKM gene expression)
 >       - **xyz.sam_summary.json** (Some statistics on the results)
 >       - **un-seqs** (sequences those were not aligned)
->     - **TCGA** (folder with each project has one folder with expression data inside)
+>     - **TCGA** (external data folder, with each dataset/project having one folder with expression data inside)
 >   - **tools** (folder has tools used in analysis)

 ## How to run the pipeline (Included results are generated using GRCh38)
 After cloning the repository,
 - add genome fasta (.fa) and gene annotation file (.gtf) from the reference genome in the genome folder
-- put your sequences to analyzed in the input folder.
+- copy your sequences to be analyzed in the input folder.
 - if needed add more gene expression data in the TCGA folder

 If the overall folder structure is maintained then we don't have to do a lot.
 One **important thing is that we mount local directory